defano/wyldcard/README.md

 `polySides`     | An integer representing the number of sides drawn using the polygon tool.
 `scriptTextFont`| The name of the font family used in the script editor; default is `Monaco`.
 `scriptTextSize`| The size, in points, of the text of the script editor; default is `12`.
-`systemVersion` | The read-only version number of the Java Virtual Machine executing HyperTalk Java, for example, `1.8.0_131`.
+`systemVersion` | The read-only version number of the Java Virtual Machine executing WyldCard, for example, `1.8.0_131`.
 `textFont`      | The currently active font family, as indicated by the selection in the "Font" menu.
 `textSize`      | The currently active font size, as indicated by the selection in the "Style" menu.
 `textStyle`     | The currently active font style, as indicated by the selection in the "Style" menu.